• Skip to primary navigation

 Methodology

-The College Investor used data from the Federal Reserve Survey on Consumer Finances, the National Association of Colleges and Employers, and FRED Economic Research Data, combined with their own calculations and assumptions, to create these estimates.
+The College Investor used data from the Federal Reserve Survey of Consumer Finances, the National Association of Colleges and Employers, the Education Data Initiative, the New York Fed Quarterly Report on Household Debt and Credit, the Economic Policy Institute, and FRED Economic Data, combined with our own calculations and assumptions.

 Editor: Colin Graves Reviewed by: Chris Muller